 Brooklyn Estate Litigation

-Brooklyn Attorney for Will and Trust Disputes
+Brooklyn Attorney for Estate Litigation

-Kinship Asset Discovery
+Intestacy and Kinship Asset Discovery

-Failure to conduct proper estate planning in advance of death can result in someone dying intestate.
-This means that the New York rules of intestacy will apply to the decedent’s estate.
 If someone passes away and their next of kin are distant relatives such as cousins or cousins once removed, it will be necessary to hold kinship proceedings, in which evidence is presented to show that the people claiming to be next of kin are indeed next of kin and also entitled to an inheritance.
-As a survivor trying to establish your right to inherit, you’ll need to prove you had a relationship to the deceased, nobody else has a closer degree of consanguinity, and whether there are others with the same degree of consanguinity.
-Often this proof is made through testimony and certified records and birth or death certificates.
-An estate litigation attorney serving Brooklyn can help you navigate these proceedings.
+As a survivor trying to establish your right to inherit, you’ll need to prove:

 Estate Litigation